Vladimir Arnold: Real algebraic geometry

-In the year 1971, Arnold published "On the arrangement of ovals of real plane algebraic curves, involutions of four-dimensional smooth manifolds, and the arithmetic of integral quadratic forms", which gave new life to real algebraic geometry.
-In it, he made major advances in the direction of a solution to Gudkov's conjecture, by finding a connection between it and four-dimensional topology.
-The conjecture was to be later fully solved by V. A. Rokhlin building on Arnold's work.
+In 1971, Arnold published "On the arrangement of ovals of real plane algebraic curves, involutions of four-dimensional smooth manifolds, and the arithmetic of integral quadratic forms", which gave new life to real algebraic geometry.
+In it, he made major advances in towards a solution to Gudkov's conjecture, by finding a connection between it and four-dimensional topology.
+The conjecture was later fully solved by V. A. Rokhlin building on Arnold's work.

 Symplectic geometry

 The Arnold conjecture, linking the number of fixed points of Hamiltonian symplectomorphisms and the topology of the subjacent manifolds, was the motivating source of many of the pioneer studies in symplectic topology.
+He also proposed the nearby Lagrangian conjecture, a still open problem in mathematics.

+According to Michèle Audin, the birth-date of symplectic topology was 27 October 1965, which is the day Arnold's paper "Sur une propriété topologique des applications globalement canoniques de la mécanique classique" was presented to the Paris Academy of Sciences.

 Topology

-According to Victor Vassiliev, Arnold "worked comparatively little on topology for topology's sake."
-And he was rather motivated by problems on other areas of mathematics where topology could be of use.
+According to Victor Vassiliev, Arnold "worked comparatively little on topology for topology's sake," being motivated by problems on other areas of mathematics where topology could be of use.
 His contributions include the invention of a topological form of the Abel–Ruffini theorem and the initial development of some of the consequent ideas, a work which resulted in the creation of the field of topological Galois theory in the 1960s.

 Theory of plane curves

-According to Marcel Berger, Arnold revolutionized plane curves theory.
-Among his contributions are the Arnold invariants of plane curves.
+According to Marcel Berger, Arnold revolutionised plane curves theory.
+He developed the theory of smooth closed plane curves in the 1990s.
+Among his contributions are the introduction of the three Arnold invariants of plane curves: J+, J− and St.

+Discrete mathematics

+In the last years of his life, Arnold's interests shifted to discrete mathematics.
+He investigated number theory and combinatorics, producing around twenty papers on these topics, according to Anatoly Vershik.
+Arnold's conjecture of a matrix generalization of Fermat's little theorem dates from this period.

 Other

+In 1995, Arnold conjectured the existence of the gömböc, a body with one stable and one unstable point of equilibrium when resting on a flat surface.
+This conjecture was proved by Gábor Domokos in 2006.

+Arnold generalised the results of Isaac Newton, Pierre-Simon Laplace, and James Ivory on the shell theorem, showing it to be applicable to algebraic hypersurfaces.

+Arnold's strange duality was one of the first examples of mirror symmetry (for K3 surfaces).

-Arnold conjectured the existence of the gömböc.
+In magnetohydrodynamics, Arnold and E. I. Korkina investigated in 1983 the dynamo property of the ABC flow.